 You’re working hard, creating awesome podcasts that your followers love.
 You enjoy what you do, but sometimes it’s frustrating when you don’t seem to have as many listeners as you’d like.
 And if a listener likes you, you’re never quite sure they’ll come back.
-It’s tough to keep your fans updated on your latest episodes.
-Enter the RSS feed to solve this problem.
+It can be a lot of work keeping your fans and followers updated on your new episodes.

 You Need a Podcast-Only Feed

 If you already have an RSS feed for your website, that’s great.
 But it isn’t going to do the job when it comes to your podcasts.
 Your site-wide RSS feed may only be picking up your blog posts and not your podcasts.

 Instead, make sure you also have a podcast-only feed for iTunes / Apple Podcasts, Stitcher, Spotify, Google Podcasts App, and other podcast directories so new fans can easily find you when they’re looking for podcasts like yours.